Pakistan doesn’t believe in zero-sum game: COAS

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Commander-in- Chief Russian Ground Forces Army General Oleg Salyukov and France Secretary General for Defence and National Security Ms Claire Landais called on Chief of the Army Staff (COAS) General Qamar Javed Bajwa at the GHQ on Tuesday.
+ISLAMABAD: Commander in Chief Russian Ground Forces Army General Oleg Salyukov and France Secretary General for Defence and National Security Ms Claire Landais called on Chief of Army Staff (COAS) General Qamar Javed Bajwa at GHQ on Tuesday.

-During the meeting with the Russian general, matters related to enhanced security, training cooperation and measures to further expand joint military ties between the two armies were discussed, said a press release issued here by the Inter-Services Public Relations (ISPR).
+During the meeting with the Russian General, matters related to enhanced security, training cooperation and measures to further expand joint military ties between the two armies were discussed, said a press release issued here by Inter Services Public Relations (ISPR).

 The COAS said that cooperation between both countries would not only help improving peace and stability in the region, but would also usher economic prosperity.
 “Pakistan does not believe in zero-sum-games but rather, integration and cooperation,” he added.

-The visiting dignitary appreciated the Pakistan Army’s professionalism and achievements in the war against terrorism.
+The visiting dignitary appreciated Pakistan Army’s professionalism and achievements in war against terrorism.
 He said that the world should appreciate more what Pakistan had achieved.
-He also expressed the Russian desire to forge strong and broad-based relations with Pakistan.
+He also expressed the Russian desire to forge strong and broad based relations with Pakistan.

-Earlier, on arrival at GHQ, Commander-in-Chief Russian Ground Forces laid floralwreath at the Yadgar-e-Shuhada.
+Earlier, on arrival at GHQ, Commander in Chief Russian Ground Forces laid floral wreath at Yadgar-e-Shuhada.
 A contingent of Pakistan Army presented the guard of honour to the visiting dignitary.

-Meanwhile, France Secretary General for Defence and National Security Mrs Claire Landais also met Chief of Army Staff General Qamar Javed Bajwa at the GHQ on Tuesday.
-Matters pertaining to mutual interest including defence and security cooperation and overall regional security situation came under discussion during his meeting with French Secretary General for Defence and National Security Ms Claire Landais.
+Meanwhile, France Secretary General for Defence and National Security Mrs Claire Landais also met Chief of Army Staff (COAS) General Qamar Javed Bajwa at GHQ on Tuesday.
+Matters pertaining to mutual interest including defence and security cooperation and overall regional security situation came under discussion during his meeting with France Secretary General for Defence and National Security Ms Claire Landais.

-Both sides highlighted the need to increase military level interactions between the two countries to bolster defence ties.
-The visiting dignitary appreciated the role of Pakistan Army in battling the scourge of terrorism in the country and for maintenance of peace and stability in the region.

-ISLAMABAD: Commander-in- Chief Russian Ground Forces Army General Oleg Salyukov and France Secretary General for Defence and National Security Ms Claire Landais called on Chief of the Army Staff (COAS) General Qamar Javed Bajwa at the GHQ on Tuesday.
+ISLAMABAD: Commander in Chief Russian Ground Forces Army General Oleg Salyukov and France Secretary General for Defence and National Security Ms Claire Landais called on Chief of Army Staff (COAS) General Qamar Javed Bajwa at GHQ on Tuesday.

-During the meeting with the Russian general, matters related to enhanced security, training cooperation and measures to further expand joint military ties between the two armies were discussed, said a press release issued here by the Inter-Services Public Relations (ISPR).
+During the meeting with the Russian General, matters related to enhanced security, training cooperation and measures to further expand joint military ties between the two armies were discussed, said a press release issued here by Inter Services Public Relations (ISPR).

 The COAS said that cooperation between both countries would not only help improving peace and stability in the region, but would also usher economic prosperity.
 “Pakistan does not believe in zero-sum-games but rather, integration and cooperation,” he added.

-The visiting dignitary appreciated the Pakistan Army’s professionalism and achievements in the war against terrorism.
+The visiting dignitary appreciated Pakistan Army’s professionalism and achievements in war against terrorism.
 He said that the world should appreciate more what Pakistan had achieved.
-He also expressed the Russian desire to forge strong and broad-based relations with Pakistan.
+He also expressed the Russian desire to forge strong and broad based relations with Pakistan.

-Earlier, on arrival at GHQ, Commander-in-Chief Russian Ground Forces laid floralwreath at the Yadgar-e-Shuhada.
+Earlier, on arrival at GHQ, Commander in Chief Russian Ground Forces laid floral wreath at Yadgar-e-Shuhada.
 A contingent of Pakistan Army presented the guard of honour to the visiting dignitary.

-Meanwhile, France Secretary General for Defence and National Security Mrs Claire Landais also met Chief of Army Staff General Qamar Javed Bajwa at the GHQ on Tuesday.
-Matters pertaining to mutual interest including defence and security cooperation and overall regional security situation came under discussion during his meeting with French Secretary General for Defence and National Security Ms Claire Landais.
+Meanwhile, France Secretary General for Defence and National Security Mrs Claire Landais also met Chief of Army Staff (COAS) General Qamar Javed Bajwa at GHQ on Tuesday.
+Matters pertaining to mutual interest including defence and security cooperation and overall regional security situation came under discussion during his meeting with France Secretary General for Defence and National Security Ms Claire Landais.

-Both sides highlighted the need to increase military level interactions between the two countries to bolster defence ties.
-The visiting dignitary appreciated the role of Pakistan Army in battling the scourge of terrorism in the country and for maintenance of peace and stability in the region.